Up to 50% off sofas & mattresses — limited‑time deals.

 • More pieces to assemble and keep aligned

-• Chaise lounging can encourage slouching if you’re back-sensitive
+• Chaise lounging can turn into slouching if back support is a priority

 Nomad Sofa Sectional